Ai Accountant

 Introduction

-Picture this, you are reviewing last month’s GST workings, and a few vendor invoices have quietly crossed the 180-day mark.
+Picture this: you are reviewing last month's GST workings, and a few vendor invoices have quietly crossed the 180-day mark.
 Suddenly, that Input Tax Credit feels uncertain.
-The good news, with a clear grip on ITC reversal rules India, you can turn anxiety into a controlled routine.

 At its core, ITC lets registered taxpayers offset input taxes on business purchases against output tax liability.
-When eligibility conditions fail, for example non-payment within 180 days, use in exempt supplies, or supplier non-compliance, you must reverse credit, then re-claim when the issue is rectified.
-This guide explains the triggers, computations, re-claim mechanics, vendor controls, reporting, and audit readiness, so your compliance stays tight and your cash flow remains predictable.
+When eligibility conditions fail (non-payment within 180 days, use in exempt supplies, or supplier non-compliance), you must reverse credit, then re-claim when the issue is rectified.

-Quick primer, legal basis and scope
+Quick primer: legal basis and scope

 Spot reversal risks early, and you will save interest, effort, and notices.

-Core trigger deep dive, reversal for non-payment beyond 180 days
+Core trigger deep dive: reversal for non-payment beyond 180 days

 Under Rule 37, if payment of invoice value and tax is not made within 180 days from the invoice date, you must reverse ITC proportionate to the unpaid portion.
-Book adjustments count as payment, partial payments cause proportionate reversals, and interest at 18 percent applies from the date of availment till the date of reversal, then until payment when you re-claim.

 Worked examples to clear the confusion

-• Full non-payment: Invoice ₹1,00,000 plus ₹18,000 GST, full unpaid beyond 180 days, reverse ₹18,000 plus interest.
+• Full non-payment: Invoice ₹1,00,000 plus ₹18,000 GST, full unpaid beyond 180 days.
+Reverse ₹18,000 plus interest.

-• Partial payment: Pay ₹60,000 out of ₹1,00,000, reverse ITC on unpaid ₹40,000, proportionate reversal = 40,000 ÷ 1,00,000 × 18,000 = ₹7,200 plus interest.
+• Partial payment: Pay ₹60,000 out of ₹1,00,000.
+Reverse ITC on unpaid ₹40,000.
+Proportionate reversal = 40,000 ÷ 1,00,000 × 18,000 = ₹7,200 plus interest.

-• Subsequent payment and re-claim: After reversing, you pay the supplier, re-avail the relevant ITC in the return for the period of payment.
+• Subsequent payment and re-claim: After reversing, you pay the supplier.
+Re-avail the relevant ITC in the return for the period of payment.

 Other common ITC reversal scenarios